EU AI Act Article 50: What Marketing Agencies Need to Know Before August 2026

 What Are the Penalties?

-For a marketing agency with £2 million annual revenue, that's a potential fine of up to £600,000 for non-compliance.
+For a marketing agency with 2 million pounds annual revenue, that is a potential fine of up to 600,000 pounds for non compliance.

 Enforcement begins from the date the provision comes into force.
 There is no grace period beyond 2 August 2026.